 - We'll show you how to submit a background check (online).
 All Master Gardener volunteers must renew the background check every three years.

-- Once you receive notice that your background check has cleared, you can register for the core course.
+- Once you receive notice that your background check has cleared, you can register for the core course at

 - Fee includes the background check and course.